syncom/twitimg-rpi/README.md

    Twitter app API access token strings obtained in the last step.

-4. Because we are going to write and delete a lot of files, in order to prevent the SD card worn out, create a ramdisk (of size 25M bytes) to store image files created during the process.
+4. Because we are going to write and delete a lot of files, in order to prevent the SD card from wearing out, create a ramdisk (of size 25M bytes) to store image files created during the process.

    ```bash
    mkdir /mnt/ramdisk
    mount -t tmpfs -o size=25m tmpfs /mnt/ramdisk
    ```

    To make the ramdisk persist over reboots, add the following lines to `/etc/fstab`:

    ```text
    # ramdisk for camera capture (added 20160306)